Posted by Todd Smith

 7. Express Love Unselfishly.
 Every person has a primary love language that dictates the ways they prefer to be loved.
 When we understand and love people the way they need to be loved (not just the way that satisfies our needs), it draws them closer to us and us to them.
 See a post from my wife Joy about this subject here.

 8. Make a Friendly Call.
-It doesn’t have to be important or a special day, just call to let a friend or family member know you are thinking of them.
+It doesn’t have to be an important or special day; just call to let a friend or family member know you are thinking of them.
 Asking how someone is doing is always appreciated.

 10. Smile Often.
 A sincere smile never goes out of style; it can mean different things to different people.
 A smile can brighten people’s day in an instant, and they’ll appreciate that you made the effort to acknowledge them.